10 Tips To Cleanse & Rejuvenate For Overall Health & Wellbeing

 10. Spring clean your skin.

 You’ve cleaned up your diet now for your skin.
-If you are experiencing rashes and unusual breakouts spring may be the culprit or your chemical laden products.
+If you are experiencing rashes and unusual breakouts, then spring may be the culprit or your reaction can be linked to your chemical-laden products.
 Sensitive and reactive skin is generally caused by dietary and mental stress, as well as irritating ingredients.
 Treating starts with using non-irritating ingredients, a combination of gentle stimulants, antioxidants and natural anti-inflammatories.
-Remove harmful additives and artificial ingredients from your skincare products to ensure you’re avoiding the consumption of disease breeding toxins.
+Remove harmful additives and artificial ingredients from your skincare products to ensure you’re avoiding the consumption of disease-breeding toxins.
 All of the aforementioned tips and guidelines will aid and improve the skin in staying healthy with the changes in season.
 This is also a great opportunity to transition your skincare regimen and get in for a seasonal facial with a professional.

 Want your passion for wellness to change the world?
 Become A Functional Nutrition Coach!
 Enroll today to join our upcoming live office hours.